Skip to content

 • Check your feet daily and apply a moisturising cream to dry skin (but not between the toes) to them keep supple, as feet start to dry out and lose their natural oils as they age.

-• Avoid plastic ‘easy clean’ uppers which don’t allow the foot to breath and won’t stretch to accommodate your own foot shape.
+• Avoid plastic ‘easy clean’ uppers which don’t allow the foot to breathe and won’t stretch to accommodate your own foot shape.

 Corns and calluses on toes can be very painful, as are ingrown toenails and these are often associated with ill-fitting shoes, these can alter your gait and therefore increase overall discomfort.
 These can be treated by an appropriately qualified podiatrist who will also give tailored advice and assistance with all aspects of your foot health.
 Ensure your podiatrist is registered with the Health Care Professions Council (HCPC) as this ensures they have the appropriate training and qualifications to treat your feet.